-- They maintain and / or complement the existing educational use of the site; and - They are compatible with relevant Green Belt policy.
+- They maintain and / or complement the existing educational use of the site; and - They accord with Policy GB1 of the City of York Local Plan.

-- 87. Murton Park is located in the Green Belt, to the north of the York Auction Centre, between the A64 and the existing industrial estate, off Murton Lane.
+- 86. Murton Park is located in the Green Belt, to the north of the York Auction Centre, between the A64 and the existing industrial estate, off Murton Lane.
 It is an important heritage asset for the village, and for York and beyond.
 It contains the open-air Yorkshire Museum of Farming, which illustrates the development of farming practices across the ages, and provides an educational and heritage facility.
 It also accommodates a host of local historical re-enactment societies.
-Additionally, it includes the Derwent Valley Light Railway, providing rides on a small section of the former DVLR, running to the east of York. - 88.
+Additionally, it includes the Derwent Valley Light Railway, providing rides on a small section of the former track, running to the east of York. - 87.
 Murton Park has become a significant heritage and tourist attraction on the area, since it opened in 1982.
 It is important to allow the facility to continue to meet the needs of visitors and provide new attractions, in keeping with the principles of the development, and in line with its Green Belt status.
 Any new development therefore, must accord with Green Belt policy, whilst maintaining its openness and not conflicting with the purposes of including land within the Green Belt.

-Pictures: Murton Park contains many attractions for visitors of all ages.
+Murton Park contains many attractions for visitors of all ages.
 It includes replica Roman and Viking villages.
-Another attraction is the Derwent Light Railway at Murton Park Station which provides a wonderful evocation of steam trains that used to pass through Murton on their way from York into the old East Riding of Yorkshire.
+Another attraction is the Derwent Light Railway at Murton Park Station which provides a wonderful evocation of steam trains that used to pass through Murton on their way from York into the former East Riding of Yorkshire.